 Rights of Way Improvement Plans (England & Wales)

-- RoWIPs were introduced by s60 of the Countryside & Rights of Way Act (England and Wales) (CROW) 2000 as a means of obliging local authorities to plan to improve access to the countryside.
+- RoWIPs were introduced by s60 of the Countryside & Rights of Way Act 2000 (CRoW), and all local authorities (apart from inner London authorities), must produce them.

 - Local Access Forums (LAFs), parish councils and others are involved with the development of RoWIPs.